of Apprenticeship Opportunity

-Applications for the Sacramento Area Electrical Apprenticeship can be completed in person at the Sacramento Area Electrical Training Center on Wednesdays between the hours of 8 – 11 a.m. and 1 – 4 p.m.
-Applications are also available online at www.340jatc.org.
+Applications for the Sacramento Area Electrical Apprenticeship can be completed in person at the Sacramento Area Electrical Training Center on Wednesdays between the hours of 8 - 11 a.m. and 1 - 4 p.m. or online at www.340jatc.org.

 Electricians perform many tasks such as dig/work in trenches; carry materials/tools; use hand/power tools; move heavy electrical equipment; lift/position/fasten/ electrical equipment; work at various heights from ladders, scaffolds, suspension systems; crawl under floors and work in attics; work indoors or out sometimes in extremes of hot or cold, wet or dry weather; and install/troubleshoot/repair motors, transformers, electrical fixtures, and conduit.

 Be at least 18 years old or older,

 Provide two (2) forms of identification: A valid driver’s license or state identification card and one (1) of the following: Social Security card, birth certificate, or current U.S. Passport.